Net Worth

 Suárez’s commitment to giving back to the public is evident in his generous support for children battling cancer in Uruguay and South America.
 In 2020, he donated $150,000 to the Pérez Scremini Foundation, a Montevideo-based cancer treatment fund that assists families with medical expenses.

-Celebrating his 500th career goal in 2021, Suárez donated 500 signed footballs to youth teams across Uruguay, promoting grassroots sports development and inspiring young players.
+In 2021, to celebrate his 500th career goal, Suárez donated 500 signed footballs to youth teams across Uruguay, promoting grassroots sports development and inspiring young players.
 In 2023, Suárez donated 1,000 Big Macs during a McDonald’s charity event in Montevideo, raising significant funds for children’s hospitals in the region.

-Suárez has also invested over $200,000 in scholarships and school development programs to improve South American education access for underprivileged communities.
+Suárez has also invested more than $200,000 in scholarships and school development programs to improve access to education in South America for underprivileged communities.
 These initiatives reflect his efforts to use his wealth to address social challenges and support meaningful change, especially causes close to his heart.

 Summary